-I was skeptical of yet another subscription service (seriously, how many are there out there now?), but I’ve been completely won over by it.
+I was skeptical in the beginning, but I’ve been completely won over by it.

-- You fill out a style profile (basically a quick little quiz where you pick the items and outfits you like so they can get a feel for your style) and add items to your wishlist.
+- You fill out a style profile (basically a quick little quiz where you pick the styles, colors, trends, and types of jewelry you like so they can get a feel for your style) and add items to your wishlist.

 - You get a box of three pieces of jewelry from various designers.

-- Whenever you’re ready, you send back your box and you get a new set of three.
+- Whenever you’re ready, you send back your box and you get a new set of three pieces of Rocksbox jewelry.

 - If you want to keep anything from your box, you can buy it at discount, plus apply your $21 monthly fee toward any of those pieces of Rocksbox jewelry.

-It’s also really nice to be wearing some better quality jewelry than what you’d buy at Target or Forever 21 (this from the person who is currently daily wearing a pair of rose gold studs
+It’s also really nice to be wearing some better quality jewelry than what you’d buy at Target or Forever 21 (at some point, I aged out of wanting to jewelry that started turning green after a few weeks).

-has really helped me figure out more what I like, while simultaneously pushing me to try new things.
+Rocksbox has really helped me figure out more what I like, while simultaneously pushing me to try new things.

 Like these gold hoop earrings in my most recent box?
-I would absolutely never have picked those out (in fact, when they arrived, I was not thrilled with them).
+I would probably never have picked those out (in fact, when they arrived, I was not thrilled with them).
 But I figured I’d wear them at least once before sending them back and . . . what do you know?
 I love them.
 They’re super versatile, add some fun pop to a plain outfit, and are just a little out of the ordinary.
 It’s like they have professionals picking these items or something.